bramtechs/wolfpack/README.md

 # wolfpack

-NIH simple vcpkg-like package manager for CMake repos.
+Simple and async vcpkg-like package manager for CMake repos.

 Created to stop me from swearing while using existing C++ package managers.